 Does this ring a bell?
 How many of you have never fought in front of your child?
 I won’t lie, we all have.
 But we have to try to never do so in front of our children.
 Parents are your safe space.
 More so than your home.
 They are the closest thing you have to a safety net and when you see your safety net shaking, you get scared.
 Even if you have never raised your voice in front of your child, they internalize how you, as parents, behave with each other.

 Children are very intuitive and they are also extremely flexible.
-They can handle little squabbles that parents have with each other from day-to-day.
+They can handle little squabbles that parents have with each other from day to day.
 They can understand the difference between squabbles and hatred.
 A home where a child’s parents are unhappy with each other is an unsafe environment.

 Excessively restraining children or letting them be in isolation for long periods of time is also child abuse.
 Your children are not your property to treat as you please.

-C) A Physically Unsafe Environment at Home
+C) A Physically Unsafe Environment for Children

 Open sockets, loose wiring, sharp objects, and gas lighters within the reach of children.
 All these make for an unsafe environment.
 Guns and toolsets within the reach of children only call for danger.
 To make this better please teach your children about what is safe and what isn’t.
 If parents or other individuals at home engage in doing drugs, that too makes the home an unsafe environment.